 Two cruise ships, the Diamond Princess (February 3) and the Grand Princess (February 11-21), were early hotspots.
 The Diamond Princess was quarantined off Japan, and has provided a natural experiment on how the disease spreads and affects passengers of different ages.
 Other cruise ships have had outbreaks.

 The Boston hotspot starts with a senior management meeting of 175 people at Biogen (how ironic) February 25-26.
 Managers from around the world met there, and someone brought the virus too.
 As anyone who has been to such a meeting can recall, there’s lots of hand-shaking, hugging, and food sharing.
 An infected person talking or laughing may spread virus through droplets in the air.
-Two executives traveled from that meeting to a financial analyst meeting and infected more people.
+We now know that aerosols, smaller than droplets) may linger in the air for hours, providing another possible source of infection.
+Two executives traveled from the Biogen meeting to a financial analyst meeting and infected more people.
 One flew back to China, because she couldn’t get tested in Boston, hid her symptoms and exposed passengers on the airplane.
 She is now under arrest in the PRC.

 The USA also has hotspots in the San Francisco Bay Area (includes the Grand Princess, Silicon Valley and Berkeley cases), Sacramento and San Diego.
 These were seeded at various times in January and February.
 The UC Davis, Sacramento case was an otherwise healthy woman in her 40s who was admitted with pneumonia in February.
 She required intensive care and intubation.
 But she was initially not tested for SARS-CoV-2 because she didn’t meet then-current CDC criteria.